ZackWilde27/Z3dPy/README.md

-# Z3dPy v0.1.0
+# Z3dPy v0.1.4
 Zack's Python 3D Engine

 ![engine](https://user-images.githubusercontent.com/115175938/235578934-23defc68-c021-4b05-b169-272e9ac8d3c9.gif)

 Z3dPy is a personal project I'm working on, a 3D engine written entirely in Python.
 While it doesn't handle the window itself or inputs, it does pretty much everything else.
-It's meant to be used with Pygame to make speedy 3D easy, but it can also be used independently as a starting point for your own 3D project.
+It's meant to be used with Pygame to make speedy 3D easy, but it can be used with any library that can draw to a screen.

-Renders 950 on-screen triangles at 30 fps *(tested on my ryzen 7)*
+Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7, in pygame)*

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>